secretstartups/handbook/infrastructure/team/reliability/datastores/index.html.md

 - Automation as a way to run things with no manual intervention in production.
 All of our production changes are run via code.
 - Reliability of our datastores, also top priority.
 As part of the Reliability group we endeavour to run GitLab.com with 99.95% (or higher) availability - our Datastores availability should enable that goal.
 - We don’t want to fix things twice: If anything is broken, take your time to find a permanent (code based) solution, test it and roll it to production.
 - Growth mindset: we believe that our abilities can grow with effort and persistence.
-Goals are opportunities to grow. the purpose of what you do every day is to improve.
+Goals are opportunities to grow.
+The purpose of what you do every day is to improve.
 - Obsession about avoiding service incidents, and fast-mitigation if they do happen.